NCHSAA extends suspension of prep athletics through May 18

 That includes the NCHSAA state championship basketball games, which have yet to be played.

-The original deadline to resuming prep athletics was April 6.
-In a conference call in March 13, Tucker said that the NCHSAA would look at lifting the suspension, but did not say that it was a done deal that the suspension would be lifted or continued.
+The association had originally set a deadline of April 6 for reassessing the status of prep athletics.
+In a conference call March 13, Tucker said that the NCHSAA would look at lifting the suspension, but did not say that it was a done deal that the suspension would be lifted or continued.

 “While we remain hopeful that we will be able to resume competition, particularly for our senior student-athletes, we also recognize the need to protect the health and safety of our students, coaches and the communities we serve,” Tucker said.